 As a teen with anxiety issues, to me, every little thing felt like a gargantuan task.
 Travelling made me forget my issues and helped me get through my problems.
 I usually spent hours in cyberspace surfing about new places for me to travel.
 I found many paradises by that, thanks to the Internet.

-It was from Instagram that I first came to know about ballarayanadurga fort.
-I thought it would be a noisy tourist destination and I was reluctant to even google about this place.
+It was from Instagram that I first came to know about Ballarayanadurga fort.
+I thought it would be a noisy tourist destination and I was reluctant to even google this place.
 I was astounded by the search results.

 Ballalarayana Durga is a place situated in the heart of the gorgeous Chikmagalur, away from the chaos of Bangalore city.
 This isolated fort can only be reached by trekking through the hilly forest region.
 It is situated in Sunkasale in Chikmagalur District of Karnataka.
 It is one of the few forts that can be found in the Western Ghats.

 As soon as I saw those photos, I started to make plans in my mind.

 I am not that into all these tourist destinations that are generally offered in our country.
 I always thought of these places as a tourist traps.
 So even though Ballalarayana Durga piqued my curiosity, I was still a little hesitant.
 But nevertheless, a huge desire to visit the fort welled up inside me.
 I talked it over with my close friends and finally, we decided to go there.

 We started off early in the morning from Bangalore city.
 There are certain things that I am strict about when it comes to traveling.
 And the top of the list is filled with what and what not to carry during our routine travel expeditions.
 We tried to avoid carrying plastic covers and other stuff as much as we could, but it’s quite impossible to do that nowadays.
 But we still tried our best to make it possible and in the end our decisions were proper and we were happy we did that